symblai/symbl-python-sdk/symbl/readme.md

 1. process(payload):
     >
-    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][symbl-docs] for payload
+    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][text_payload-docs] for payload
     >
     >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
     >